Minneapolis Catholic schoolchildren listened to a prayer, then ducked for cover from gunfire

 Two children, 8 and 10, were killed in the latest horrific school shooting in the United States, this time inside a church emblazoned with the words “This is the house of God and the Gate of Heaven."
 Seventeen others were wounded, including kids as young as 6 and parishioners in their 80s.

 Dozens of law enforcement officers soon arrived to the school.
 Police said the suspect, Robin Westman, 23, was found dead by suicide behind the church.
-Westman's mother once worked there, but the shooter had no other known connection to the church.
+Westman had been a student and member of the Annunciation church in the past and his mother worked for the parish, Minneapolis police chief Brian O’Hara said on NBC’s “TODAY” show Thursday.
 No motive has been revealed.

 Saved by a friend